NCERT Solutions Class 11 English Telephone Conversation – Free PDF Download

 ‘HOW DARK ?’, ‘ARE YOU LIGHT OR VERY DARK ?’, ‘OR VERY LIGHT?’

 These words explain the purpose of the poem which is to highlight the racist mentality of the fair-skinned.
-During the conversation of the landlady with the tenant, the matter of concern should be based on whether the person is suitable to stay according to the financial position, behaviour, etc. and not on the colour of the skin.
-These words in capital letters explain the fact that it is important for the landlady to know the skin colour of the person who is on the other side of the phone, rather than how knowledgeable or well behaved or intellectual he might be.
+Ideally, the land lady should have been more concerned about whether the person is suitable to stay according to the financial position, behaviour, etc. and not on the colour of the skin.
+These words in capital letters explain the fact that it is important for the landlady to know the skin colour of the person who is on the other side of the phone, rather than how knowledgeable or well-behaved or intellectual he might be.

 7. Why do you think that the poet has chosen the title ‘Telephone Conversation’?
 If you were to suggest another title for the poem, what would it be?